Sat Jun 1 22:24:43 2024

 http://community.schemewiki.org/?syntactic-closures.

-and strip-syntactic-closures
+make-syntactic-closure and strip-syntactic-closures are

 also available.